 Wasps are suckers for fermented crab apples.
 They sniff out the sweet, sweet nectar and get drunk off the stuff.
-Lucky for us—particularly those with life-threatening allergies—intoxicated insects bear a striking similarity to intoxicated humans: fine motor control goes out the window so there’s not much chance of a wasp being able to find its back end, let along sting you.
+Lucky for us—particularly those with life-threatening allergies—intoxicated insects bear a striking similarity to intoxicated humans: fine motor control goes out the window so there’s not much chance of a wasp being able to find its back end, let alone sting you.
 They might slur a buzz word or two at you but that’s about it.

 So, why let a bunch of drunken wasps have all the fun?
 Although crab apple wine is temping, I shall save that for another day and try something easier and faster.

 7 cups water

 3-4 cups sugar

 Put the crab apples and water into a large pot.
 Sprinkle in a little salt.
 Boil then simmer on low with the lid on for 10-20 minutes until the fruit is very soft.
 Strain the fruit through a sieve and/or cheese cloth.
 Compost the mush.
 Yields about 6 cups of juice.